oneminch/Notes/AWS.md

     - better performance over MySQL / Postgres on RDS
 - OLTP
 - supports MySQL / Postgres
-- more costly and efficient
+- more costly, but efficient
 - no free tier
 ##### Redshift